aristanetworks/vane/docs/installation/python_installation.md

                         Specify the name of the definitions file --duts-file DUTS_FILE
-                        Specify the name of the duts file --environment ENVIRONMENT
-                        Specify the test execution environment --generate-duts-file topology_file inventory_file
+                        Specify the name of the duts file --generate-duts-file topology_file inventory_file
                         Create a duts file from topology and inventory file
-  --generate-duts-from-topo topology_file
-                        Generate a duts file from an ACT topology file.
   --generate-test-steps test_dir
                         Generate test steps for all the tests in the test directory mentioned in the definitions